ltrzesniewski/RazorBlade/README.md

 ### Base template classes

-Use one of the following base classes for HTML templates:
+For HTML templates, specify one of the following base classes with an `@inherits` directive:

 - `RazorBlade.HtmlTemplate`
 - `RazorBlade.HtmlTemplate<TModel>`